pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 all validation logic has been rewritten in Rust and moved to a separate package, `pydantic-core`.
 This has a number of big advantages:

-* **Performance** - Pydantic V2 5-50x faster than Pydantic V1.
+* **Performance** - Pydantic V2 is 5-50x faster than Pydantic V1.
 * **Safety** - Pydantic V2 should have far fewer bugs long term.
-* **Maintainability** - we're hoping that long term, V2 is easier to extend without the risk of introducing bugs or breaking changes.
+* **Maintainability** - we're hoping that, long term, V2 is easier to extend without the risk of introducing bugs or breaking changes.

-With the use of `pydantic-core`, the majority of the logic in the pydantic library is dedicated to generating "pydantic core schema" - the schema used define the behaviour of `pydantic-core` validators and serializers.
+With the use of `pydantic-core`, the majority of the logic in the Pydantic library is dedicated to generating "pydantic core schema" &mdash; the schema used define the behaviour of `pydantic-core` validators and serializers.

 ### Ready for experimentation

-* **BaseModel** - the core of validation in Pydantic V1, remains albeit with new method names.
+* **BaseModel** - the core of validation in Pydantic V1 remains, albeit with new method names.
 * **dataclasses** - Pydantic dataclasses are improved and ready to test.
 * **Serialization** - dumping/serialization/marshalling is significantly more flexible, and ready to test.
 * **strict mode** - one of the biggest additions in Pydantic V2 is strict mode, which is ready to test.
 * **JSON Schema** - generation of JSON Schema is much improved and ready to test.
 * **Generic Models** - are much improved and ready to test.
 * **Recursive Models** - and validation of recursive data structures is much improved and ready to test.
-* **Custom Types** - custom types have a new interface and area ready to test.
+* **Custom Types** - custom types have a new interface and are ready to test.
-* **Custom Field Modifiers** - used via `Annotated[]` are working and in use in pydantic itself.
+* **Custom Field Modifiers** - used via `Annotated[]` are working and in use in Pydantic itself.
-* **Validation without a BaseModel** - the new `AnalyzedType` class allows validation without the need for a `BaseModel` class, it's ready to test
+* **Validation without a BaseModel** - the new `AnalyzedType` class allows validation without the need for a `BaseModel` class, and it's ready to test.
 * **TypedDict** - we now have full support for `TypedDict` via `AnalyzedType`, it's ready to test.

 ### Still under construction